jruby/blog.jruby.org/_posts/2011-12-19-getting_started_with_jruby_and_java_7.md

 for the update builds.
 Grab the JDK or JRE from his [OpenJDK7JDK7UOSX](http://code.google.com/p/openjdk-osx-build/wiki/OpenJDK7JDK7UOSX) page.

+*Update 2*: Oracle now has a supported build of [Java 7 update 4 for OS X](http://www.oracle.com/technetwork/java/javase/downloads/jdk-7u4-downloads-1591156.html), so you can get it from them!
+It only supports Lion, though, so if you're on Snow Leopard you will still need to use a build from Henri or build it yourself.

 ### \*BSD

 The OS X work is based off the "bsd-port" branch of OpenJDK.
 There are links to Java 7 package